Qiming-Liu/ThinkMoreForum-Frontend/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The ThinkMoreForum team thanks you :sparkles:.
+Congratulations :tada::tada: The ThinkMore Forum team thanks you :sparkles:.

 ## Windows